Meet the WELLS Collective

 Ollie Trac (they/them) is a queer and nonbinary Southeast Asian American psychiatric survivor and scholar-activist.
 They were initially drawn to this line of liberation work when they became involved as an undergraduate research assistant in Dr. Della V. Mosley’s research lab at the University of Florida, and since graduating with a Bachelor’s in Psychology, Ollie continues to work towards the survival and wellness of those living at the intersections of BIPOC and LGBTQ+ identities.
 They are learning to hold/embody/model principles of Black feminism, critical race theory, the MAD liberation and psychiatric survivor movements, and the multiple truths of our complex experiences that we hold as a collective.
 Ollie has led and facilitated workshops on basic LGBTQ+ cultural competency, domestic violence advocacy in marginalized communities, and anti-Blackness in crisis interventions within the mental health industrial complex.
 They have worked with various organizations to foster cultural competency and anti-racist practices, and are most drawn to work that allows them to bring their embodied knowledge, principles, and qualitative research to the table.

-Manager and Collective Member
+Intern and Collective Member

 Mentor for Training Program and Collective Member